List of chess variants: Other 2D layouts

+Higher dimensional boards

 A number of variants have been developed where the playing area is in three dimensions or more.
 In most cases an extra spatial dimension is represented by multiple boards being laid next to each other.
 Some extra-dimensional variants attempt to reflect the 3D nature of modern warfare (e.g. Raumschach, designed to reflect aerial and submarine warfare), while others incorporate fantasy or science fiction ideas such as parallel worlds and time travel.
 An example of the latter is the variant introduced by the 2020 computer game 5D Chess with Multiverse Time Travel, which uses a varying number of boards all being played in parallel.

-Fairy pieces on a standard board

-Most of the pieces in these variants are borrowed from chess.
-The game goal and rules are also very similar to those in chess; however, these variants include one or more fairy pieces which move differently from chess pieces.